 How to get a hardware startup investor-ready

 Hardware fundraising is not software fundraising with a physical product bolted on.
-Investors ask different questions and pass for different reasons.
+Investors ask different questions and pass for different reasons — and the difference is far older than venture capital itself.
 This is what they actually check, why they walk away, and the manufacturing story that earns their confidence.

 What hardware investors actually check